ansible/ansible/docs/docsite/rst/dev_guide/developing_locally.rst

 ============================================
 If you are looking to add functionality to Ansible, you might wonder whether you need a module or a plugin.
 Here is a quick overview to help you understand what you need:

-* Modules are reusable, standalone scripts that can be used by the Ansible API, the :command:`ansible` command, or the :command:`ansible-playbook` command.
-Modules provide a defined interface.
-Each module accepts arguments and returns information to Ansible by printing a JSON string to stdout before exiting.
-Modules execute on the target system (usually that means on a remote system) in separate processes.
-Modules are technically plugins, but for historical reasons we do not usually talk about "module plugins".
+* :ref:`Plugins <working_with_plugins>` extend Ansible's core functionality.
+Most plugin types execute on the control node within the ``/usr/bin/ansible`` process.
+Plugins offer options and extensions for the core features of Ansible: transforming data, logging output, connecting to inventory, and more.
-* :ref:`Plugins <working_with_plugins>` extend Ansible's core functionality and execute on the control node within the ``/usr/bin/ansible`` process.
-Plugins offer options and extensions for the core features of Ansible - transforming data, logging output, connecting to inventory, and more.
+* Modules are a type of plugin that execute automation tasks on a 'target' (usually a remote system).
+Modules work as standalone scripts that Ansible executes in their own process outside of the controller.
+Modules interface with Ansible mostly via JSON, accepting arguments and returning information by printing a JSON string to stdout before exiting.
+Unlike the other plugins (which must be written in Python), modules can be written in any language; although Ansible provides modules in Python and Powershell only.

 .. _use_collections: